OpenHands

 OpenHands is an open-source AI coding agent.
 This document explains how to configure OpenHands to target local AI models using Lemonade Server, enabling code generation, editing, and chat capabilities.
 Much of this guide uses the fantastic guide from OpenHands on running local models, with added details on integrating with Lemonade Server.

-There are a few things to note on this integration: * This integration is in its early stages.
+This integration is in its early stages.
 We encourage you to test it and share any issues you encounter—your feedback will help us make the Lemonade–OpenHands functionality as robust as possible.

-- Due to the complexity of the scaffolding of agentic software agents, the compute requirements for this application is very high.
+Due to the complexity of the scaffolding of agentic software agents, the compute requirements for this application is very high.
 For a low latency experience, we recommend using a discrete GPU with at least 16 GB of VRAM, or a Strix Halo PC with at least 64 GB of RAM.

 Prerequisites

-Docker: OpenHands leverages Docker containers to create environments for the software agents.
+- Docker: OpenHands leverages Docker containers to create environments for the software agents.
 To see how to install docker for OpenHands, see their documentation.

-Lemonade Server: Install Lemonade Server using the Getting Started Guide.
+- Lemonade Server: Install Lemonade Server using the Getting Started Guide.

-Server running: Ensure Lemonade Server is running on
+- Server running: Ensure Lemonade Server is running on

-- Models installed: Ensure at least one model from the supported models list is downloaded locally.
+http://localhost:8000 - Models installed: Ensure at least one model from the supported models list is downloaded locally.
 For OpenHands functionality, we recommend models denoted with the

-label, which can be found in your Lemonade installation'sModel Manager
+codinglabel, which can be found in your Lemonade installation'sModel Manageror in the labels of the models list.

 Installation